Angarsk8/elm-list-functions/README.md

 ## Summary

-Implentation of the all the exposed functions in the [List module](http://package.elm-lang.org/packages/elm-lang/core/latest/List) from the [elm programming language](http://elm-lang.org/).
-This was written from scracth just for learning purposes and fun:
+Custom implementation of all the functions defined in the [List module](http://package.elm-lang.org/packages/elm-lang/core/latest/List) from the [elm programming language](http://elm-lang.org/).
+This was written from scratch just for learning purposes and fun:

 ```elm
 module Fun